dcdpr/did-btc1/chapters/Update-Beacons.md

 #### Broadcast DID Update Attestation

-To publish a DID Update Payload, the DID controller MUST get a hash of the DID Update Payload included at the leaf of the Sparse Merkle Tree (SMT) identified by their **did:btc1** identifier and receive an inclusion proof for this data.
+To publish a ::DID Update Payload::, the DID controller MUST get a hash of the DID Update Payload included at the leaf of the ::Sparse Merkle Tree:: (SMT) identified by their **did:btc1** identifier and receive an inclusion proof for this data.
 If a member of the Beacon cohort does not wish to announce an update in a Beacon Signal, they MUST receive and verify a proof of non-inclusion for their DID.